OctopusDeploy/docs/src/pages/integrations/windows/windows-create-event-source.md

 layout: src/layouts/Default.astro
 pubDate: 2015-06-20
 title: 'Windows - Create Event Source'
+description: >-
-description: 'Establishes the specified source name as a valid event source for writing entries to a log on the local computer.
+Establishes the specified source name as a valid event source for writing entries to a log on the local computer.

-This method can also create a new custom log on the local computer.'
+This method can also create a new custom log on the local computer.
 navMenu: false
 # Set to true when launched
 navSitemap: false